KGDelez/AY-2021-2022-Term-3/BASC101A/9.0 Digestive System of Ruminants and Non-Ruminants (Monogastric)/Ruminants Grazing.md

 	- wrap tongues around the plants
 	- pull to tear the forage for eating
 - Cattle can take from 25,000 to more than 40,000 prehensile bites to harvest forage each day
-- Spend more than 1/3rd of time grazing, 1/3 time ruminating (cud chewing), and less than 1/3 idling (neither grazing nor ruminating)
+- Spend more than 1/3rd of time grazing, 1/3 time ruminatippng (cud chewing), and less than 1/3 idling (neither grazing nor ruminating)